Aman-Pal00/Aman-Pal00/README.md

 - 👋 Hi, I’m @Aman-Pal00
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning and working on backend
+- 🌱 I’m currently learning and working on backend ..
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Aman-Pal00/Aman-Pal00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.